Updated June 11, 2026

 Voice mode: Hold spacebar and talk to Claude instead of typing.
 Supports 20 languages.
 Desktop and mobile.

-What Anthropic released this month.
+What Anthropic released recently.

 Features and tools that are live right now — verified, translated for humans.
 Sorted by what you actually have to do about them.